NovySan/unl-digifab/exercises/ex2.md

 There are many other ways to get an object into Rhino / into the computer (for instance 3D scanning, photogrammetry), we are using drawing and 3D modeling as a means to get experience with Rihno for 3D fabrication.

 # Process
 1. Choose an object to replicate.
+Choose something from your immediate surroundings that you have access too.
    - Some considerations:
+     - Choose something smallish (the size of an orange), or something that would be interesting to print at that scale.
      - Choose something with a regular geometric structure, or something that you can build from a combination of geometric elements.
 Our drawing tools are best at drawing geometry (Boxes, Spheres, etc.)
      - Thank about something you would like to have as a tiny digital replica. (thoughts?)
      - Imagine staging a photograph of your digital replica (3d printed) next to the real object.
 What would make for a most interesting pairing?